Asian Recipes/ Dinner/ Japanese/ Recipes

 Why We Love This

-Serve with steamed veggies or rice for a quick and easy dinner recipe, or pop them in a burger bun for a classic homemade takeaway version.
+Serve your freshly cooked hambagu with steamed veggies, buttered corn or on a bed of rice for a quick and easy dinner.
+Or pop them in a burger bun for a classic homemade takeaway.

 A fork holds up half a Japanese hamburger steak stuffed with cheese.